mtolly/onyx/haskell/README.md

 ## Dependencies

-Windows version requires (I think) the Visual C++ runtime.
+Windows version requires .NET and (I think) the Visual C++ runtime.
 (If you can run Magma, you're good.)

-Mac version requires Wine.
-You can use one of the official Mac installers (stable or development) or install via Homebrew.
+Mac version requires Wine and Mono.
+For both, you should be able to use one of the official Mac installers or install via Homebrew.

 ## Instructions